 A reconstruction of a radical alternative monetary system based on the the visionary ideas of the 18th century utopists August Nordenskjöld and Carl Bernhard Wadström.
 The proposed monetary system is — in contrast to other established monetary systems such as the Euro — not centrally controlled, independent of macro politics and not vulnerable to global financial speculation.

 Presentation of the project INIDI (Individual Currency System) which consists of two coins displayed in a plexiglass frame, and 100 coins in a plexiglass display case.

 INDI (Individual Currency Unit) is a project which explores the visionary ideas for a new economic system that was put forward by August Nordenskiöld and Carl Bernhard Wadström at the end of the 18th century.
 Both Wadström and Nordenskiöld had previously tried, independently of each other, to change the economic system in Europe which, at the end of the eighteenth century, was being eroded by widespread currency speculation.

-Nordenskjöld and Wadström wrote a pamphlet called A Plan for a Free Community (1789), which criticized the economic system of the day, which Nordenskjöld and Wadström considered to be the root of all social evils.
+Nordenskjöld and Wadström wrote a pamphlet called A Plan for a Free Community (1789), which criticized the economic system of the day, which Nordenskjöld and Wadström considered to be the root of social injustice.
 Instead, they presented an alternative currency system which was based on two radical premises:

 1. Every individual would have the right to issue his own currency.